John Lynch (American football): Tampa Bay Buccaneers

-1993 season: Rookie year
+1993 season

-On May 15, 1993, the Buccaneers signed Lynch to a two-year, $526,750 contract.
+On May 15, 1993, the Tampa Bay Buccaneers signed Lynch to a two–year, $526,750 rookie contract that included an initial signing bonus of $250,000.

 Lynch began his rookie season as a special teams player.
 He made his NFL regular-season debut and first NFL start in the season-opener against the Kansas City Chiefs and recorded a tackle during their 27–3 loss.
 On November 14, 1993, Lynch earned his third start of the season, replacing Marty Carter at strong safety.
-During Week 11, Lynch recorded a season-high six combined tackles during a 45–21 loss against the San Francisco 49ers.
-He was demoted back to behind the backup strong safety after Week 12.
+During week 11, Lynch recorded a season-high six combined tackles during a 45–21 loss against the San Francisco 49ers.
+He was demoted back to behind the backup strong safety after week 12.

 Lynch finished his rookie season with ten combined tackles and two forced fumbles in 15 games and four starts.